aquasecurity/tracee/docs/docs/events/builtin/extra/bpf_attach.md

 #### Type
 kprobe
 #### Purpose
-check whether the BPF program uses helper functions of interest
+get information about which helper functions are used by the BPF program

 ### check_map_func_compatibility
 #### Type
 kprobe
 #### Purpose
-check whether the BPF program uses helper functions of interest
+get information about which helper functions are used by the BPF program

 ## Example Use Case
 ./tracee -f e=bpf_attach

 ## Issues
-the 'check_helper_call' and 'check_map_func_compatibility' serves the same purpose. in some kernels one of this symbols would not exist - therefore libbpf will output an error (execution will continue successfully due to the other hook).

 ## Related Events